sproutfund/field-guide/catalytic-funding/managing-funded-projects/grant-initiation-project-planning.md

 ### Formal Invitation to Request Support

-Once the Scope of Work (Updated Project Plan) has been approved, the organization or individual receiving the grant will be formally invited by The Sprout Fund to request a specific amount for a specific purpose and submit all required Tax Forms.
+Once the Scope of Work (Updated Project Plan) has been approved, the organization or individual receiving the grant will be formally invited by to request a specific amount for a specific purpose and submit all required Tax Forms.
+This request ensures that the grantee organization is willing to accept the grant based on the Updated Project Plan.
+This is an especially important step if the grantee organization's leadership has not been involved in the application or project planning process, which is typical in large organizations or fiscally sponsored projects.

 ### Board Authorization
 Although the staff or a decisionmaking committee made funding recommendations, the grants will still need to be authorized by the funder’s board of directors.

 Upon receiving a Letter of Request and tax paperwork from the grantee, the grant is ready to be authorized by the Board.
-Board authorizations typically take place at the end of each month but off-cycle authorizations can be done in special circumstances.
+Board authorizations typically take place on a regular basis, such as at the end of each month, but off-cycle authorizations can be done in special circumstances.

-Once the grant has been authorized, Sprout will send a formal congratulations email that notifies the grantees that a grant agreement is being sent.
+Once the grant has been authorized, program staff will send a formal congratulations email that notifies the grantees that a grant agreement is being sent.

 ### Grant Agreement
-Sprout’s Grant Agreement is a contract for managing the Grantee-Organization (Project) relationship, and serves as a goal-setting tool that sets parameters for the project timeline and use of funds.
+The Grant Agreement is a contract for managing the Grantee-Organization (Project) relationship, and serves as a goal-setting tool that sets parameters for the project timeline and use of funds.
 Data collected to support due diligence when creating the Grant Agreement include required IRS tax information and/or fiscal sponsorship documentation, an approved project budget, and any details related to partnering organizations, project managers, and measurable project deliverables.

 ## Recommendations